aaron9000/c-code-style-samples/README.md

 # ⚡ C Code Style Samples

-A comparison of formatted code for each `--style` option in [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+A comparison of prominent C coding style guides.
+More specifically, a collection of code samples formatted with each `--style` option in [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
 NOTE: the unformatted code sample is 75 lines.

 | Option      | Line Count | Reference                                                                                                               |
 | ----------- | ---------- | ----------------------------------------------------------------------------------------------------------------------- |